Ponvayal

 Ponvayal is a 1954 Indian Tamil-language film written and directed by A. T. Krishnaswamy, and produced by T. R. Ramachandran.
 It is based on the story Poimaan Karadu by Kalki Krishnamurthy that was serialised in the weekly magazine Kalki.
 The film stars T. R. Ramachandran and Anjali Devi.
 It was released on 12 February 1954 and failed commercially.
 The film is lost.

 Plot

 Sengodan owns 10 acres of land, known as "Ponvayal" (Golden Farm).
-It is rumoured that fortune in gold is buried in Ponvayal.
+It is rumoured that a fortune in gold is buried in Ponvayal.
 Sengodan loves his cousin Semba.
 Esraj, a counterfeiter, plans to obtain the fortune.
-He seeks the help of a graduate Bangaru and his lover.
-Unknown to Esraj, a policeman and an actress work against him and the crafty couple succeed in foiling the plans of Esraj.
-Sengodan is later arrested on a charge of attempting to murder Bangaru, but the policeman, with help from his girlfriend, discovers the truth and Sengodan is exonerated.
+He seeks the help of a graduate named Bangaru and his lover.
+Unknown to Esraj, a policeman and an actress work against him and the crafty couple succeeds in foiling the plans of Esraj.
+Sengodan is later arrested on charges of attempting to murder Bangaru, but the policeman, with help from his girlfriend, discovers the truth and Sengodan is exonerated.